Kaaaaaaaaaaaai/agent-bench/README.md

 ```

 `--sandbox subprocess` executes model-generated coding answers directly on the host and is not a security boundary.
 Use it only with trusted output; keep the default Docker sandbox for untrusted models.

-Use `http://`, not `http;/`.
-The `--model` value should match the model ID returned by `/v1/models`; for example, a verified local run used `gemma-4-E2B` from `http://192.168.1.57:8000/v1/models`.
-When running the Docker image against a model server on the same host, use `http://host.docker.internal:<port>/v1`; when running from the host checkout, use the server's reachable host or LAN address directly.

 Run against Ollama's OpenAI-compatible endpoint: